Skip to main content

 • Deciding on charitable contributions

-The Board of Directors convened 42 times in 2022, and the attendance rate was 98%.
-Details of the attendance activity is available in the Corporate Governance Statement.
+The Board of Directors convened a total of 12 times in 2025, and the attendance rate of the meetings was 99%.

 Managers' shareholding and transactions